e271828e/Flight.jl/docs/notes/design/framework_spec.md

-**Rule.** A diagnostic is a plain value from a small closed set of [kinds](#g-kind) ([D-058][d-058]). **[Appendix C][sC]** enumerates that set normatively: kind name, [payload](#g-payload) fields, owning section, severity.
+**Rule.** A diagnostic is a plain value from a small closed set of [kinds](#g-kind) ([D-058][d-058]). **[Appendix C][sC]** enumerates that set normatively: kind name, [payload](#g-payload) fields, owning section, severity, where it is raised and under which policy.
 That table is the artifact the [§8.4][s8-4] acceptance tests and the error-message work are written against.
 Each kind carries its own structured payload: endpoint paths, [face](#g-face) names, expected/observed types, a severity, and the *list-in-hand* a [did-you-mean](#g-did-you-mean) needs (the offending name plus the list it should have matched).
-A kind *is* a Julia type, and severity is one of its payload fields, with the severity column of [Appendix C][sC] derived from it.
+A kind *is* a Julia type, and severity — `error` or `warning`, whether an occurrence ever throws — is a property of the kind, read as `severity(d)` and never stored per occurrence, with the severity column of [Appendix C][sC] derived from it.
+Where an occurrence surfaces (build, service or runtime) and how it is reported (collected, fail-fast, logged or rate-limited) are the *raised* and *policy* columns of [Appendix C][sC].
+Those describe the occurrence, not the kind:
+`BundleFieldError` is raised at the probe and as a `StepError` species thereafter.

 Checking passes return diagnostics; the [stratum](#g-stratum) barrier (a stratum is one of the build's three phases: structure, schedule, activation) throws a